jimhigson/ring-api/README.md

 An unofficial, friendly Node.js API for [ring](http://ring.com) doorbells, cameras, etc

-Promised-based and aims to gloss over as much of ring's API weirdness as possible
+Promised-based and aims to gloss over as much of ring's API weirdness as possible and hide the polling behind events

 usage
 ---